gbattra/OOP-Design-Patterns-in-Java/HW1/Birds/rec/README.md

 The program also exposes unique functionality for each of these subclasses.

 `TalkingBird` instances have a `String favoriteWord` and a `List<String> vocabulary`.
-It's constructor enforces that these be set on instantiation.
+Its constructor enforces that these be set on instantiation.
 To expose these properties, the `TalkingBird` class implements `ITalkingBird`.

 ```